biddster/node-red-contrib-ninja/README.md

 # node-red-contrib-ninja

 A NodeRED module which allows one to control a Ninja Block.
+It provides two NodeRED nodes, one to transmit data (Ninja TX) to the
+Ninja and one to receive data from it (Ninja RX).

 ## Installation